masab321/mcp_genetic_algorithm/README.md

 ToDo:
 1. Refactor codes
 2. Duplicates:
-  a.
-Remove duplicates from the population.
+   1. Remove duplicates from the population.
-  b.
-Fill rest of the population using randomly generated permutations
+   2. Fill rest of the population using randomly generated permutations
-  c.
-Call expand_clique for newly added entries.
+   3. Call expand_clique for newly added entries.
 3. Optimize the expand_clique function
 4. Experiment with heuristic approaches for the expand_clique function's clique search.
 5. Improve the runtime and result for the dense and large graphs.